Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the MIC is NOT correct, the device shall transmit a receiver-ABORT fragment.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the MIC is NOT correct, the device shall transmit a Receiver-Abort fragment.
 The retransmission timer is used by the SCHC gateway (the sender), the optimal value is very much application specific but here are some recommended default values.
 For classB devices, this timer trigger is a function of the periodicity of the